Tune CSS easing with a cubic bezier editor

 Tools for building accurate motion timing quickly.

-Adjust control points visually and generate a usable cubic-bezier function without manual trial and error.
+- Interactive cubic bezier editor: Adjust control points visually and generate a usable cubic-bezier function without manual trial and error.

-Preview how each CSS easing curve changes movement speed over time before applying it in production.
+- Live CSS easing curve preview: Preview how each CSS easing curve changes movement speed over time before applying it in production.

-Compare saved curves side by side to evaluate which animation timing function fits each UI interaction.
+- Curve comparison workflow: Compare saved curves side by side to evaluate which animation timing function fits each UI interaction.

-Save and reuse transition easing presets so your team can keep motion behavior consistent across components.
+- Library import and export: Save and reuse transition easing presets so your team can keep motion behavior consistent across components.

-Copy the generated cubic-bezier function directly into CSS transition and animation declarations.
+- Copy-ready output: Copy the generated cubic-bezier function directly into CSS transition and animation declarations.

-Use permalinks to share exact cubic bezier editor settings during design-dev collaboration.
+- Shareable curve links: Use permalinks to share exact cubic bezier editor settings during design-dev collaboration.

 How to use the cubic bezier tool